uon-language/specification/spec.md

 ### Structured

-* Format uses two space indentation, same as JSON and YAML, but strictly imposed by design
+* Format uses two space indentations, same as JSON and YAML, but strictly imposed by design
 * Explicit types are converted into implicit ones if not necessary
 * Comments are written using the `#` notation